-Of all the models we evaluated, the undisputed top performer is the Panasonic ER-GN30-K (Est. $15).
-It's powerful to use, but comfortable; it won't nick the inside of your nose (or ears), although you may have to make a couple of passes to get every hair.
-Still, this trimmer seems to work faster than the competition, and it's also very quiet -- a major bonus when it comes to trimming ear hair.
+If you have limited storage space and would prefer something with a smaller footprint, take a look at the Panasonic ER-GN30-K Nose Ear Hair Trimmer (Est. $15).
+It's powerful to use, but comfortable; users say -- it won't nick the inside of your nose or ears, although you may have to make a couple of passes to get every hair.
+It's also very quiet -- a major bonus when it comes to trimming ear hair.

 One popular feature of the Panasonic ER-GN30-K is the way it's angled.
 Many users, especially women, say that the angle makes it easier to trim nose and ear hair.

 All three of these ear and nose hair trimmers use an AA battery.
 All also get good reviews for durability in spite of their fairly cheap price points (although ToiletTree gets far better reviews for customer service), making any of these trimmers a good value for home grooming.

 However, if you don't want to mess with batteries at all, we recommend taking a look at the unique Groom Mate Platinum XL Nose & Ear Hair Trimmer (Est. $20).
 It's a manual, battery-free nose hair trimmer that gets terrific feedback for its very sturdy, stainless steel construction and very simple operation.
 You just put the trimmer in place and twist the bottom of the trimmer back and forth.
 It's also tiny, a plus for travel and storage.
 You can even purchase a kit that includes a pouch and cleaning brush, the Groom Mate Platinum XL PLUS (Est. $25).